How To Get a Drivers' License in Ohio?

 Do you know that discovering independence and freedom to use public roads is the best feeling ever in Ohio?
 Though the process of obtaining a driving license in Ohio is somewhat stringent, it shouldn’t deter you from getting behind the wheel.

-It takes a lot of control, knowledge, and confidence on the road to get into the driver’s seat in Ohio.
+It takes a lot of control, knowledge, and confidence to get into the driver’s seat on the road in Ohio.
 The good news is that everyone looking to acquire a license is a few steps away!

 Knowledge Test and Vision Screening